bookofproofs/bookofproofs.github.io/_sources/history/19th-century/peirce-benjamin.md

 title: Peirce, Benjamin
 born: 1809
 died: 1880
-keywords: Peirce, algebra, invariants, noncommutative, Lagrangian, surveying, logic
+keywords: benjamin peirce,peirce
-description: Peirce was a pivotal figure in American mathematics, known for his work on algebra, invariants, noncommutative algebra, Lagrangians, surveying and logical principles.
+description: Benjamin Peirce was an early American mathematician who worked on celestial mechanics and geodesy on the applied side and linear associative algebra and number theory on the pure side.
+He has been called the "Father of pure mathematics" in America.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---